Asyfundyar/Dowa/README.md

       color = "blue"
 />

+console.log(Dimensions.get("screen")); # this will output the below for iphone 7 Running application on iPhone.
+Object {
+  "fontScale": 1,
+  "height": 667,
+  "scale": 2,
+  "width": 375,
+}

 backgroundColor: '#fff', for background color
 alignItems: 'center', # is for left, middle or right alignment (primary axis)